JCumin/Brachylog/README.md

 #What is it?

 Brachylog is a declarative logic programming language much like Prolog.
-Brachylog is designed to be much terser than Prolog.
+Brachylog is designed to be much terser than Prolog, while retaining some readability.

 Currently in development.